liquinlab/elm-smile/docs/timeline.md

 ## Single-page Applications and Routing

-Modern apps such as <SmileText/> are known as **Single-page Applications (SPAs)**.
-These apps load a single HTML page and then use a Javascript framework to control the dynamic interactions of the page including showing and hiding different elements, handling events like clicks, loading data to or from a server, etc...
+Moany modern apps such as <SmileText/> are what are known as **Single-page Applications (SPAs)**.
+Rather than having content spread across multiple HTML pages, these apps load a single HTML page and then use a Javascript framework to control the dynamic interactions of the page including showing and hiding different elements, handling events like clicks, loading data to or from a server, etc...
 However, it is often useful to be able to directly access